-If you need to prepare a presentation for work or perhaps for an interview this guide will help you produce an effective, impactful result and delivers your message and keeps your audience engaged:
+Throughout your professional career, there could be many instances where you expected to produce and perform a well-written presentation.
+This quick guide will help you produce an effective, impactful presentation that delivers your message and keeps your audience engaged:

-Stick to the brief – If you’ve been given a brief, read the brief carefully and ensure you answer the question and stick to any timings.
+If you’ve been given a brief, read it carefully and ensure you answer the question and stick to any timings.
 Keep the brief to hand as you write your presentation and check you are still on-track.

 - What are their job responsibilities, priorities, professional backgrounds and interests?
 You can find out a lot through online research on sites such as LinkedIn.